saulpw/jdot/README.md

 Now, to reconstitute this into JSON (which will not have the discarded fields, of course):

 ```
-$ jsom -d ghapi-macros.jsom -d visidata-issues.jsom
+$ jdot -d ghapi-macros.jdot -d visidata-issues.jdot
 ```

-This uses the same macros file as was used to encode the original JSOM, and decodes the generated JSOM:
+This uses the same macros file as was used to encode the original JDOT, and decodes the generated JDOT:

 ```
 [